Why API-first is the key to fast development and scalable AI integration

 What is API-first?

-API-first is a software development process that involves designing the application programming interface (API) before the rest of the application.
-This strategy treats each API as a product unto itself rather than a communication layer to be built later in the software development lifecycle.
+API-first is a modern development process that involves designing the application programming interface (API) before the rest of the application.
+This strategy treats the API as a core product that all your services depend on, rather than a secondary communication layer to be built later in the software development lifecycle.

-When a business takes an API-first strategy, it begins the application development process by considering several factors.
-What data would an internal stakeholder, outside development team, or business partner want to extract from the system?
-What functionality should the tool offer?
+When a business takes an API-first strategy, it begins the application development process by considering several factors: What data would an internal stakeholder, outside development team, or business partner want to access?
+What actions would they need to perform?
 What endpoints would they need to make this happen?

 Once the development team has considered these factors and worked with various stakeholders to define an API contract, they build the API.
 Then, they build the user interface and the rest of the app.